Trick or Treatment?: Contents

-This chapter discusses the evidence surrounding chiropractic, an alternative medicine technique which aims to cure illness by manipulating the spine, based on the theory that almost all conditions and diseases are caused by misaligned vertebrae in the spine block the body's vital force.
+This chapter discusses the evidence surrounding chiropractic, an alternative medicine technique which aims to cure illness by manipulating the spine, based on the theory that almost all conditions and diseases are caused by misaligned vertebrae in the spine, blocking the body's vital force.
 The history of chiropractic, as well as several of the trials on chiropractic are described.
 The authors conclude that there is no evidence to support most of chiropractic's claims.
 However, the authors state that chiropractic might be beneficial in certain limited situations concerning back pain.
 As well, the authors find that chiropractic can be very dangerous, especially when it comes to the manipulation of the neck, and state that patients should "try conventional treatments before turning to a chiropractor for back pain.
 They are generally cheaper than spinal manipulation and just as likely to be effective."